-Structure of a script: It can change from a configuration to another one, but one generally retrieves at least a subset of the following structure:

-- reading of a namelist (an additional namelist containing some NAMFP... elements can be required in some FULL-POS applications). - reading of an initial conditions file (name ICHSH[code]INIT); some configurations can require climatologies (FULL-POS), observation files (screening, configuration 131), rotation or dilatation matrices, constants for radiation scheme, etc. - copy of an executable on the local file MASTER. - launching of the local executable MASTER. - saving of the output listings ("lola" and some files, the name of which starts by "NODE"; for example, the file containing the output coming from the main processor has the name NODE_001_01). - writing of the output files (historical files, FULL-POS files for example).
+- Introduction: At METEO-FRANCE, experiments may be launched via tools like OLIVE, VORTEX or MITRAILLETTE.
+ECMWF on its side used in the past softwares such PREP_AN for assimilations and PREP_IFS for forecasts (and a lot of scripts used by ECMWF are stored on the project "SCRIPTS").
+Changes are in progress and ECMWF currently migrates towards ecFlow. - Structure of a script: It may change from a configuration to another one, but one generally retrieves at least a subset of the following structure: - a header. - a part defining some environnement variables. - reading of a namelist or sometimes several namelists. - reading of an initial conditions file (name ICHSH[code]INIT); some configurations can require climatologies (FULL-POS), observation files (screening, configuration 131), rotation or dilatation matrices, constants for radiation scheme, etc. - copy of an executable on the local file MASTER. - $\bullet\,$ launching of the local executable MASTER. - saving of the output listings ("lola" and some files, the name of which starts by "NODE"; for example, the file containing the output coming from the main processor has the name NODE_001_01). - writing of the output files (historic files, FULL-POS files for example). - a trailer.

 For a subset of usual configurations, documentation (IDIO) describes, for each configuration, the list of files required as input (with the local name) and the list of files produced as output (with the local name).

-The following example is given for a 6-hour forecast producing a 6-hour range historical file (no other files are assumed to be produced); if the experiment name is CNMEXP=ARPE, the model reads a file, the local name of it being ICMSHARPEINIT, and produces an historical file at range 6h, the local name of it being ICMSHARPE+0006.
+The following example is given for a 6-hour forecast producing a 6-hour range historic file (no other files are assumed to be produced); if the experiment name is CNMEXP=ARPE, the model reads a file, the local name of it being ICMSHARPEHOUG.